urbanogilson/lavandula/doc/tutorial.md

 ## Final Remarks

 Hopefully you found that simple enough.
 The framework is designed to make doing high level operations like this in a language like C much easier.

-If you had any problems during this tutorial, please make this known.